 Growing up, we only had rice occasionally.
 That all changed when I married my husband who is half Japanese.
 (He would happily live all of his days without bread as long as he had a nice bowl of rice.)
 We both enjoyed brown rice for its hearty, nutty flavor.

 My mother-in-law once shared an interesting story of what happened in her family when they tried to eat a healthier diet.
-One of the significant changes they made was to switch over to brown rice instead of white rice – which is a big deal when you are Asian.
-Her grandmother had started graying before this point, but her family was amazed to find that her hair started turning black again once they changed to brown rice.
-There are theories that graying hair is linked to certain vitamin deficiencies including some of the B vitamins.
+One of the significant changes they made was to switch over to brown rice — a big deal in an Asian family.
+But a weird thing happened: Her grandmother had started graying before this point, but her family was amazed to find that her hair started turning black again once they switched to brown rice.
+Graying hair is sometimes linked to certain vitamin deficiencies, including some of the B vitamins.
 It's possible that the vitamins found in brown rice made the difference.

 My own family was happy with brown rice.
-But then I heard about the arsenic concerns with rice in general.
+But then I heard about the arsenic concerns in rice.
 Any plant can take up arsenic from its growing conditions, but rice is vulnerable because it's often grown in waterlogged conditions, and arsenic is easily dissolved in water.
 With brown rice, the problem is made worse; it can contain more arsenic because a lot of the arsenic gets bound in the bran of the rice.